ahorjia/THDemo/README.md

 people easily try their solutions before answering your question.

 # Sharing a git repository
-If your project is in a git repository that can be reached from the internet, you can share it in with FP Haskell Center.
+If your project is in a git repository that can be reached from the internet, you can share it with FP Haskell Center.
 A link of the form `https://www.fpcomplete.com/ide?git=*git-url*` will clone the git repository in the community edition, and then open that project.